t-abbott/lin-kernighan/doc/notes.md

 Only one of these is a valid choice, however.

+> TODO:
+>
+> - explain why
+> - outline the basic approach presented
+> - show the stackoverflow answer (and explain it?)
+> - link to Helsgaun's paper

 ### Psuedocode

 The original paper describes the algorithm in terms of `while` loops and `goto` statements,